-IV.C.
+· IV.C.
 Curriculum Organization and Fellow Experiences IV.C.1.
 The curriculum must be structured to optimize fellow educational experiences, the length of the experiences, and the supervisory continuity.
-These educational experiences include an appropriate blend of supervised patient care responsibilities, clinical teaching, and didactic educational events. ^(Core) IV.C.1.a) The assignment of educational experiences should be structured to minimize the frequency of transitions. ^(Detail) IV.C.1.b) Educational experiences should be of sufficient length to provide a quality educational experience defined by ongoing supervision, longitudinal relationships with faculty members, and high-quality assessment and feedback. ^(Detail) IV.C.2.
-The program must provide instruction and experience in pain management if applicable for the subspecialty, including recognition of the signs of substance use disorder. ^(Core) IV.C.3.
-Didactic Experiences IV.C.3.a) Didactic activities must provide for progressive fellow participation, including: ^(Core) IV.C.3.a).(1) intradepartmental conferences; (Core) IV.C.3.a).(2) multidisciplinary conferences; and, (Core) IV.C.3.a).(3) peer-review case conferences and/or morbidity and mortality conferences.
-(Core) /-Specific Background and Intent: It is intended that fellows will participate in dactic activities, which may include, but are not limited to, lectures, conferences, courses, labs, asynchronous learning, simulations, drills, case discussions, grand rounds, didactic teaching, and education in critical appraisal of medical evidence.
+These educational experiences include an appropriate blend of supervised patient care responsibilities, clinical teaching, and didactic educational events.
+(Core) IV.C.1.a) The assignment of educational experiences should be structured to minimize the frequency of transitions.
+(Detail) IV.C.1.b) Educational experiences should be of sufficient length to provide a quality educational experience defined by ongoing supervision, longitudinal relationships with faculty members, and high-quality assessment and feedback.
+(Detail) IV.C.2.
+The program must provide instruction and experience in pain management if applicable for the subspecialty, including recognition of the signs of substance use disorder.
+(Core) IV.C.3.
+Didactic Experiences IV.C.3.a) Fellows must have didactic conferences and teaching sessions that include musculoskeletal concepts related to anatomy, orthopaedic surgery, pathology, physiology, and rheumatology.
+(Core) IV.C.3.a).(1) Fellows must attend and participate in department conferences, such as daily image interpretation sessions.
+IV.C.3.b) Didactic Activities must provide for progressive fellow participation, and should include: (Core) IV.C.3.b).(1) intradepartmental conferences; (Core) IV.C.3.b).(2) regularly scheduled multidisciplinary conferences; and, (Core) IV.C.3.b).(2).(These should include the disciplines of neurological surgery, orthopaedic surgery, and other appropriate surgical specialties; pathology; rheumatology; and oncology.
+(Core)